josh0xA/K55/README.md

 Test 2) In another terminal, run the injector: ``./K55 k55_test_process``<br/>

 ## Crafting The Shell Payload
-Note: The following shellcode is a demonstration.
+Note: The following is a demonstration.
 The payload string is already hardcoded into K55.

 ### Assembly of The Payload ([Cited from shell-storm (redirect)](http://shell-storm.org/shellcode/files/shellcode-806.php))
 ```asm